r9c/r9c/README.md

 ---

 ## 🚀 About Me
-I am a computer science student with a strong focus on cybersecurity and networking.
+Computer science student with a strong focus on cybersecurity and networking.
 Currently building `r9c-vpn`, a custom VPN written in Python using sockets and encryption.
 Interested in low-level security, experimenting with building tools from scratch, and understanding how systems truly work.

 ---